noxhsxrk/discord-bot/src/bot_commands/herd_mentality/README.md

 - [x] Show answers using /hshow command.
 - [x] Add points using /haddpoint command.
 - [x] End the session using /hend command.
-- [ ] Improve /haddpoint by changing from inserting player's name to using discord.ui.View.
+- [x] Improve /haddpoint by changing from inserting player's name to using discord.ui.View.
-- [ ] Improve /herdmentality to start a new session by adding a 'without' parameter for players not participating in the session.
+- [x] Improve /herdmentality to start a new session by adding a 'without' parameter for players not participating in the session.
+- [x] Add interaction for submitting answers.
 - [ ] Adding COW!!

 ## Footnotes